alandipert/reconfig/README.md

 ## License

+Copyright (C) 2011 Alan Dipert

-Eclipse Public License, same as Clojure.
+Distributed under the Eclipse Public License, the same as Clojure.